JoniBach/frameworkshop-modules/README.md

 ## Projects

-- `frameworkshop-angular` - Angular workshop project
-- `frameworkshop-react` - React workshop project
-- `frameworkshop-vue` - Vue workshop project
-- `frameworkshop-svelte` - Svelte workshop project
-- `frameworkshop-solid` - Solid workshop project
-- `frameworkshop-deno` - Deno workshop project
+- `frameworkshop-angular` - An Angular 21 workshop app generated with Angular CLI.
+It contains a standalone email input example using Angular reactive forms, validation, `HttpClient`, and a reusable text input component pattern.
+The app reads and writes saved email data through the shared Deno backend.
+- `frameworkshop-react` - A React 19 + TypeScript + Vite workshop app.
+It demonstrates a routed email input page using `react-hook-form`, controlled validation, reusable components, and fetch calls to the Deno KV API.
+- `frameworkshop-vue` - A Vue 3 + TypeScript + Vite workshop app.
+It includes Vue Router, single-file components, a reusable `TextInput` component, computed form validation, and an input example that persists data through the Deno backend.
+- `frameworkshop-svelte` - A SvelteKit 2 + TypeScript workshop app.
+It includes the generated Svelte demo content plus an `/input-example` route that uses Svelte state, validation, and frontend fetch calls to save and retrieve email data from Deno KV.
+- `frameworkshop-solid` - A SolidJS + TypeScript + Vite workshop app.
+It demonstrates Solid signals, conditional rendering, reusable components, and an input example page wired to the same Deno backend API.
+- `frameworkshop-deno` - A Deno backend service for the workshop examples.
+It exposes `/input-example` with CORS support, handles `GET`, `POST`, and `OPTIONS`, validates JSON requests, stores the latest submitted email in Deno KV, and includes tests for the handler and basic utility behaviour.

+Together, the frontend projects are intended to show how similar UI, routing, form validation, component, and API-integration ideas are expressed across different frameworks.
+The Deno project acts as the shared backend used by the frontend examples.

 ## Getting started